Struggling to build your food supply? Discover how to find free food and make your budget go further. Don’t miss out on these money-saving tips!

 Seeds blow and sometimes plant under the soil, and when Spring comes around, poof, they come up for sunshine.

-Apart from sowing the garden and starting your seedlings, fertilizer, and water, if you plan, you can supplement your grocery budget throughout the spring and summer.
+Apart from sowing the garden and starting your seedlings, applying fertilizer and watering, if you plan, you can supplement your grocery budget throughout the spring and summer.

 If you grow enough, you can also process the food and keep it for the winter months.